×

 Cushing Syndrome: Causes, Symptoms, and Treatment Options

 Cushing syndrome, or hypercortisolism, is a rare disorder that develops when the body is exposed to elevated cortisol levels over an extended period.
-Cortisol, a hormone produced by the adrenal glands, is essential for regulating blood sugar, coping with stress, and maintaining overall well-being.
+Cortisol is a hormone released by the adrenal glands that plays a key role in balancing blood sugar levels, handling stress, and keeping the body healthy.
 In individuals with Cushing syndrome, excessive cortisol levels in the body can trigger various symptoms and lead to multiple health complications.

 Symptoms